sambanova/ai-starter-kit/financial_assistant/README.md

 # Deploy the starter kit GUI

 We recommend that you run the starter kit in a virtual environment or use a container.
-We also recommend using Python >= 3.10 and < 3.12.
+We also require the use of Python versions `>= 3.10 and < 3.12`."

 ## Use a virtual environment

-If you want to use virtualenv or conda environment:
+If you want to use a Python virtual environment:

-1. Install and update pip.
+1. Install and update `pip`.

     ```bash
     cd ai_starter_kit/financial_assistant
-    python3 -m venv financial_assistant
+    python3 -m venv financial_assistant_venv
-    source financial_assistant/bin/activate
+    source financial_assistant_venv/bin/activate
     pip  install  -r  requirements.txt
     ```